epifluidlab/epifluidlab.github.io/news/index.md

 - 01/04/2021 Dr.Yaping Liu received the CCTST Pilot Collaborative Studies Grant award from University of Cincinnati for the study of cfDNA in early-stage cancers.

 - 11/16/2020: Dr. Haizi Zheng and Michelle S. Zhu’s work on FinaleDB is accepted by Bioinformatics!
 Congratulations!
+FinaleDB is a database and browser for the cell-free DNA fragmentation.

 - 08/31/2020: Dr. Xionghui Zhou’s work on cell-free DNA fragmentation hotspots in cancer early detection is selected as poster talk (presentation time: 5:50pm EST, 10/27/2020) and reviewer’s choice (top 10%) by ASHG 2020.